mikeraab/docker101/Participant-Guide.md

 Now, let’s see the same Container in the OCCS UI.

-You will need to log into your instance of Container Cloud Service.
+You will need to login to your instance of Container Cloud Service.

-Find the login on the Container Cloud Services Console page in your Oracle Public Cloud trial:
+Find the login on the Container Cloud Services Console page in your Oracle Public Cloud trial.
+Click on "Container Console":

 <img src=images/005-occs-access.png />
 ***
-Log into the OCCS with the credentials used when you created the instance:
+Login to Container Cloud Service with the credentials used when you created the instance:

 <img src=images/006-occs-login.png />
 ***